noskill/stip/v4/readme.txt

        – replace the dense A with a fast Hadamard-block; cost goes down further but privacy becomes “ICA-hard” rather than “ICA-infeasible”.

-But, in short, your understanding of the basic dense-mix / un-mix protocol is correct once you keep the multiplication order

-        U =  A · H,       Y = U · W,       Q = A^{-1} · Y.